10 More of the Best Effect Damage Monsters in Yu-Gi-Oh

 Assuming you don't pendulum summon or otherwise gimmick her to the field, you'll need to tribute one monster for this level 6 card, but Earth gains 400 ATK and DEF per each of her levels.
 Not only does this start her off at a strong 2400, it quickly skyrockets her past even Blue-Eyes White Dragon because she gains a level at each of your standby phases.
 She also simultaneously inflicts 400 damage to your opponent, combining a beatstick and a burn tool into one potent package.
 To ensure Earth lives long enough to make use of her boosted stats and direct damage, use stall cards or defensive measures like Safe Zone to keep her in play.

 4. Gagaga Cowboy

-One of the bext xyz monsters in the game, Gagaga Cowboy is another rank 4 who excels in both battle and effect damage.
+One of the best xyz monsters in the game, Gagaga Cowboy is another rank 4 who excels in both battle and effect damage.
 With a strong 2400 DEF, he can hold his own when defending, but he can also attack superbly thanks to his first effect.
-You can detach an xyz material when Gagaga is in attack position to have him temporarily gain 1000 ATK and your opponent's monster lose 500 whenever he attacks this turn!
+You can detach an xyz material when Gagaga is in attack position to have him temporarily gain 1000 ATK and have your opponent's monster lose 500 whenever he attacks this turn!
 On offense, this lets Gagaga match even a Blue-Eyes in battle.

 However, if you instead detach a material while he's in defense position, you simply inflict 800 damage to your opponent.
 Each effect can only be used once per turn, but with the standard two xyz materials, that adds up to a sizable 1600 indirect damage, far more than most single cards can land.
 An awesome defensive siege machine who can morph into an offensive beatdown when needed.